-We provide hosting in LearnSpace, our LMS solution, or through our secure web servers.
-LearnSpace allows for creating courses and programs, tracking learner progress and completion, and many other features.
-We offer options for learners to access your courses, including an e-commerce enabled shopping cart and fully automated link-based selfregistration system.
+We provide hosting in our Moodle Workplace Learning Management System (LMS) or through our secure web servers.
+Last year we hosted close to 48,000 public sector users in Moodle, one of the most popular LMSs world-wide.
+Moodle Workplace allows us to securely host online courses and track learners' progress and completion.
+We offer multiple methods for you to offer access to your courses, including an e-commerce enabled shopping cart and a fully automated link-based self-registration system.